paritytech/polkadot/utils/staking-miner/README.md

 ### Running

 A Docker container, especially one holding one of your `SEED` should be kept as secure as possible.
-It is recommended running this container in `read-only` mode:
+While it won't prevent a malicious actor to read your `SEED` if they gain access to your container, it is nonetheless recommended running this container in `read-only` mode:

 ```
 # The following line starts with an extra space on purpose:
- SEED=0x1234
+ SEED=0x1234...

 docker run --rm -it \
     --name staking-miner \